 Billy Ringger joined Greg Coleman Law in 2019, bringing extensive experience in the areas of complex civil litigation and appellate practice.
 Before joining the firm, Mr. Ringger practiced with the Knoxville law firm, Butler, Vines & Babb, PLLC, where he built a strong reputation as a successful litigator and a skilled advocate.
-Mr. Ringger now represents plaintiffs in a wide range of complex civil matters, including medical malpractice, toxic exposure, environmental damage litigation, civil rights actions, and whistleblower suits.
+Mr. Ringger now represents plaintiffs in a wide range of complex civil matters, including environmental litigation, toxic torts, medical malpractice, civil rights actions, and whistleblower claims.

 The son of a lawyer, Mr. Ringger is originally from Parsons, Tennessee, a small West Tennessee town near the Tennessee River.
 He moved to Knoxville in 2002 to attend the University of Tennessee as an undergraduate and quickly fell in love with the area.
 He later attended UT law school, where he was recognized for his skills in advocacy, receiving the Ogden and Sullivan Moot Court Brief Writing Award and the Susan B. Devitt National Moot Court Award for Written and Oral Advocacy.